+Associate of Applied Science Degree Program

+1.800 Contact Hours

-Associate of Applied Science Degree Program 1,800 Contact Hours 76.0 Semester Credits 70 Instructional Weeks - Full Time Average Time to Complete - 18 Months
+70 Instructional Weeks - Full Time

 Program Summary

 This program is designed to provide graduates with the knowledge and practical skills needed for entry-level employment as a Neurodiagnostic or Polysomnography Technologist.
 The program combines classroom and laboratory studies with clinical training in healthcare facilities.
 Through a series of General Education courses, the student will also develop skills in communication, interpersonal relations, and critical thinking.